abhijit-choudhury/eks-fargate-solr/README.md

 And similarly for scaling down I re-applied the same hpa.yml with really high value like 100Gi, scaling down takes a little longer than scale up so have patience

-## Reinstall SolrCloud with custom persistent volumes
+## Reinstall Local SolrCloud with Custom Persistent Volumes

 Now that I was able to run Solr on K8s and autoscale it, I decided to tweak things a little which will be needed when I plan to move things into cloud